Neural Fields for Highly Accelerated 2D Cine Phase Contrast MRI

+The situation improves in favor of neural fields when considering radial sampling, but both methods considerably increase their time due to the use of non-uniform FFT.
+See Table \ref{tab:total time}.
+Also, Table \ref{tab:memory} shows the memory consumption and time per epoch for the neural field for different batch sizes.
+We observe a clear trade-off between memory consumption and runtime when comparing Cartesian and radial sampling strategies.
+For Cartesian data, the data-consistency term is evaluated by applying a full two-dimensional FFT to the predicted images followed by masking in k-space.
+Although the sampling mask is sparse, the computation requires forming and storing full-grid complex Fourier tensors and their associated residuals during backpropagation, leading to higher peak GPU memory usage.
+In contrast, for radial data we employ a Toeplitz formulation of the normal operator, with precomputed adjoint data and Toeplitz kernels, which allows the data-consistency loss to be evaluated without explicitly forming k-space predictions or residuals.
+This significantly reduces the number and size of intermediate tensors that must be retained for gradient computation, resulting in lower peak memory consumption during optimisation.
+However, the radial Toeplitz approach involves additional FFT-based convolutions on oversampled grids and more complex operator applications, which increase computational overhead per iteration.
+As a result, while the radial formulation is more memory-efficient, it incurs a higher runtime compared to the Cartesian FFT-based implementation.
 An option to accelerate neural fields is to consider hash-encodings~\cite{muller2022instant}, a novel architecture which have shown remarkable computation times for scene representation.
 Non-convexity, on the other hand, comes from the magnitude-phase parametrization and the neural field architecture.
 This implies that there are no convergence guarantees, and optimization can end up in poor local minima.
 The method can also be sensitive to initialization of weights.